evij-g/ar-catalog/README.md

 ## Description

 This project is about an easy to use experiment for true scaled images or 2D-sculptures in augmented reality.
-The goal is to create acatalog for true scaled images or

 ### Git